4finance/micro-infra-view/README.md

 2. Boot2docker : ```boot2docker ip```
 3. Docker Toolbox : ```docker-machine ip <machine>```

-Open browser and type **dockerIpAddress:3000** (Note: replace dockerIpAddress with actual IP address allocated to )
+Open browser and type **dockerIpAddress:3000** (Note: replace dockerIpAddress with actual IP address allocated to docker )

 ## Manual Installation:
 You can install everything locally on your machine by executing the following commands